Reading time: 9 min.

 A long, bushy beard can seem daunting to care for.
 However, it doesn’t have to be.
 There are some things you can do to make your life easier.
 Here are some of the most useful:

-• You don’t need to use many products, a full, rich beard is impressive enough as it is.
-And a more natural vibe often helps, wax and pomades can actually make your look more artificial.
-Simply trimming your flyaways regularly can keep your beard looking well-kempt and in good shape for a long time.
+• You don’t need to use many products —, a full, rich beard is impressive as it is.
+And too much wax or pomade can actually make your look more artificial.
+Simply trimming your flyaways regularly can keep your beard looking tidy and in good shape for a long time.

 • Keep your facial hair clean and moisturised.
 You can achieve this by using a good conditioner or occasionally applying some essential oils for hair growth.
-A smooth, shiny beard is easier to brush and delightful to look at.
+A smooth, shiny beard is attractive and easier to brush.

-• Brushing your long beard daily takes a few minutes – brushing it every few days can take an hour.
-Long facial hair gets tangled and catches dirt and debris.
-Regular grooming actually reduces the necessary effort needed to detangle and maintain it.
+• Brushing your beard daily takes a few minutes – brushing it every few days can take an hour.
+Full facial hair can get tangled and catch dirt and debris.
+Regular grooming actually reduces the effort needed to detangle and maintain it.

 • Keep your beard out of the scorching sun – overexposure to sunlight is not good for your hair, be it on your scalp or on your face.
 It can dry out your strands, making them brittle, frizzy and easy to break.

-• Let your beard air-dry – you may be tempted to blow-dry a long, wet facial hair.
+• Let your beard air-dry – you may be tempted to blow-dry your beard.
 But heat can dry and damage the strands and fixing heat-damaged hair can be difficult.
-Even if you’re using cold air, it can make your strands rub against each other, leading to friction and beard hair breakage.
+Even if you’re using cold air, it can make your hairs rub against each other, leading to friction and beard hair breakage.

 • Only brush and trim your beard when it’s dry – wet hair breaks more easily when pulled on with a brush or comb.
-At the same time, it hangs lower than a dry one, so it can make you trim it too short.
+At the same time, a wet or damp beard appears longer than when it’s dry, so you may accidentally trim it too short.

 Man stroking his full beard